 Kittens can retract their claws from the age of around four weeks.
 From this point on, cats can theoretically retract their claws at will.

 As always, there are exceptions.
-Senior and geriatric cats are the most likely to struggle with retracting their claws.
+Senior and geriatric cats are the most likely to struggle with claw retraction.

 - Always catching claws on furniture and your clothing